 9. TreeView X

 It is an open-source biology tool for constructing phylogenic trees.
 Tree construction software is very important in the field of biology.
-That is why it is considered as a good Linux biology tool.
+That is why it is considered a good Linux biology tool.
 It can read tree files with different file formats.

 Key Features of TreeView X